 - Killing Spree - If this model destroys one or more enemy models with a melee attack during its Combat Action, afterwards it can move 1" and make another melee attack.

-- Rapid Strike - This model has an additional melee attack each activation.
+- Rapid Strike - This model can make one additional melee attack each Combat Action.

 - Reposition [3"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 3", then its activation ends.

-- Veteran Leader (Trencher) - While in this model's command range, other friendly Trencher models gain +1 to attack rolls.
+- Veteran Leader [Trencher] - While in this model's CMD range, other friendly Trencher models gain +1 to attack rolls.